-You can create your own custom Elasticsearch or Kibana image instead of using the base image provided by Elastic.
-You might want to do this to preload plugins in the image rather than having to install them via init container each time a pod starts.
-To do this, you must use the official image as the base for it to function properly.
-For example, if you want to create an Elasticsearch 7.7.1 image with the Google Cloud Storage Repository Plugin, you can do the following:
+You can create your own custom application images (Elasticsearch, Kibana, APM Server, Enterprise Search, Beats, Elastic Agent, Elastic Maps Server, and Logstash) instead of using the base images provided by Elastic.
+You might want to do this to have a canonical image with all the necessary plugins pre-loaded rather than installing them through an init container each time a Pod starts.
+You must use the official image as the base for custom images.
+For example, if you want to create an Elasticsearch 8.10.2 image with the ICU Analysis Plugin, you can do the following:

 Build the image with:

 There are various hosting options for your images.
-If you use Google Kubernetes Engine, it is automatically configured to use the Google Container Registry (see here for more information).
+If you use Google Kubernetes Engine, it is automatically configured to use the Google Container Registry.
+Check Using Container Registry with Google Cloud for more information.
 To use the image, you can then push to the registry with: